7gr4g0n338/IELTS/Writing Topics/The second test.md

 Why it was memorable?<br/>

-There are many things that I experienced at university and one of my most memorable experience is teaching for many student of my ages.
+There are many things that I experienced at university, and one of my most memorable experienceS is teaching `for many student of my ages` STUDENTS OF MY OWN AGE.
 This had happened for 4 years ago, when I was in 2 years of university.<br/>

 That involved my friends including Duoc, Lan, Hieu and a few other friends.
 We built a team to teach all students which need to revise all knowledge of subjects before joining exams. <br/>